Clinical Psychology (PhD)

 - As part of the doctoral requirements, clinical students serve a one-year externship and a one-year internship in an appropriate setting outside the university.

-- PSYC-618 Principles of Neuropsychological Assessment (3) or assessment course approved by the department (3) or a non-credit assessment workshop approved by the department (0)
+- PSYC-618 Principles of Neuropsychological Assessment (3) or assessment course approved by the director of clinical training (3)

 - PSYC-630 Psychotherapy: Theory, Research, and Practice (3)